Why Afghanistan's Panjshir remains out of Taliban's reach | DW | 20.08.2021

-After the Taliban's swift seizure of power in Afghanistan, the Panjshir Valley in the northern part of the country remains the last remaining holdout.
+After the Taliban's swift seizure of power in Afghanistan, the Panjshir Valley in the north is the last place that might offer any real resistance to the Islamist extremist group.

 The region, located 150 kilometers (93 miles) northeast of the capital, Kabul, now hosts some senior members of the ousted government, like the deposed Vice President Amrullah Saleh and ex-Defense Minister Bismillah Mohammadi.